isovector/draconian-results/pho.md

 There are no capacity restrictions on indoor organized gatherings.
 [Proof of
 vaccination]
 is required for organized gatherings with more than 50 people.

-Seats must be provided for all people at some indoor events with more than 50 people, including:
+Dancing is not permitted.
+[Masks are required indoors].

+If more than 50 people are attending, all spectators must be seated at:

 -   Concerts, theatre, dance and symphony performances
 -   Weddings and funeral receptions (outside of a funeral home)
 -   Lectures, presentations and workshops
--   Recreational classes and activities like art classes or choir rehearsals

-Seats are not required for all people at:
+-   Sponsored and ticketed parties

+You do not need to remain seated at:

 -   Conventions and trade shows
 -   Conferences (except during lectures, presentations and workshops)
--   Sponsored and ticketed parties

-Dancing is not permitted.
-[Masks are required indoors].
+-   Recreational classes and activities like art classes and choir rehearsals

 #### Outdoor organized gatherings